+FORM 10-K

+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the fiscal year ended December 31, 2014

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-35331

+ACADIA HEALTHCARE COMPANY, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+45-2492228 (I.R.S.
+Employer Identification No.)

+830 Crescent Centre Drive, Suite 610

+Franklin, Tennessee 37067

+(Address, including zip code, of registrant's principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each Class

+NASD

-washington, D. C. 20349 FORM 1 0-K (Ma ⊠ ark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended I December 31, 2014 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Num per: 001-35331 Delaware (State or other jurisdiction of incorporation or organization) 830 Crescent Centre D 45-2492228 (I.R.S.
-Employer Identification No.) Franklin, Tennes (Address, including zip code, of registrat (615) 861-6 (Registrant's telephone number Securities registered pursuant to Section 12(b) of the Act: Title of each Class Common Stock, \$.01 par value Name of exchange on which registered NASDAQ Global Market Securities registered pursuant to Se ction 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as d efined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuan to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports require d to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ period that the registrant was required to submit and post such files).
-Yes ⊠ No □
+Common Stock, \$.01 par value

+Name of exchange on which registered NASDAQ Global Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange

+Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box